 The tax code is so complex because it has to do four things:

 - Define what income actually is

 - Determine whether that income is taxable or not

 - Define when that taxable income should be treated as such for tax filing purposes

 Whoa, what?
 The tax code doesn't really talk about taxes?

 That's right!
-The tax code itself dedicates about 5-10 pages to what the tax rates actually are for different types of income.
+The tax code itself dedicates about 5-10 pages to what the Federal income tax rates actually are for different types of income.
 The rest of the tax code is dedicated to defining what actually counts as income and running incentive programs.

 That's weird?
 Income is income – isn't it?